 There are many factors to consider when pursuing a career in patent law.
 They include where you want to work or live and the skills you have to offer an employer.
 If your calling is patent law, decisions about going to law school or diving right in as a technical specialist or patent agent have to be made.
 Whatever the choice, patent professionals have a bright future.

 Role of a Patent Examiner

-A patent examiner has two duties: issue valid patents and to act as the public’s advocate.
-When issuing valid patents, the examiner helps applicants identify allowable subject matter.
+A patent examiner has two duties: issue valid patents and act as the public’s advocate.
+When issuing valid patents, the examiner helps applicants identify the allowable subject matter.
 Patent examiners make appropriate objections and reasonable rejections.

 As the public’s advocate, the examiner ensures the file wrapper record is clear and complete.
 Prosecution before the Patent and Trademark Office is not meant to be adversarial.
 Patent examiners conduct a cooperative investigation between the applicant and examiner that ensures the applicant receives a patent that is per patent law and for only that which the applicant is entitled.